-III.
-The positive effect that the Follow the wire! investigation conducted by the DA's Office and the Cybercrimes Bureau can have on their reputation and its impact on a power-abusive Judiciary and on the public and voters
+IV.
+The Follow the wire! investigation's reputational benefit for the A.G., his P.I.B. chief, and other staffers; and its impact on a power-abusive Judiciary and on the public and voters

-- 44. The lack of responses, let alone positive ones, to Dr. Cordero's repeated emails, letters, and faxes to 10,700+ individuals and entities to call on them to join an investigation and exposure of coordinated judicial wrongdoing may be explained in part by the fear of lawyers, other professionals, and newspeople of retaliation from powerful, life-tenured, and de facto unimpeachable judges. - 45.
-Judges need not offer acquittals to criminal defense lawyers if they have one of their violent clients out on bail "take care" of a vocal accuser of their wrongdoing.
-To retaliate against the accuser and intimidate others against joining him it suffices for the judges, as members of a close-knit and privileged class, to ensure that they work together to doom the accuser, his clients, and associates to lose every motion, every application, and every case that they bring before them.
+- 46. The lack of responses, let alone positive ones, to Dr. Cordero's repeated emails, letters, and faxes to 10,700+ individuals and entities to call on them to join an investigation and exposure of coordinated judicial wrongdoing may be explained in part by the fear of lawyers, other professionals, and newspeople of retaliation from powerful, life-tenured, and de facto unimpeachable judges. - 47.
+Judges" means of retaliation are not limited to offering acquittals to criminal defense lawyers if they have one of their violent clients out on bail "take care" of a vocal accuser of their wrongdoing.
+To retaliate against the accuser and intimidate others away from joining him it suffices for the judges, as members of a close-knit and privileged class, to ensure that they work together to doom the accuser, his clients, and associates to lose every motion, every application, and every case that they bring before them.
 Similarly, they can see to it that their clerks, as their enforcers of wrongdoing, apply against them every conceivable means of chicanery, from misplacing their filings, to changing their docket entry dates, to not entering them at all.
-117 Therefore, to the extent that fear of retaliation rather than the Judiciary"s interference with Dr. Cordero's postal, emails, and phone communications accounts for that lack of responses, the intervention of the DA"s Office becomes just as crucial and pertinent as well as required, for DA Vance has stated as his policy that "Public employees must be held to the highest standards of honesty and integrity" 118. - 46.
-Likewise, DA Vance has stated that "It is a top priority of the Office to investigate and prosecute
+121 Therefore, to the extent that fear of retaliation rather than the Judiciary"s interference with Dr. Cordero's postal, emails, and phone communications accounts for that lack of responses, the intervention of the A.G."s Office becomes just as crucial and pertinent as well as required, for